DanielBrkr/mara_x_home/README.md

 # mara_x_home

 ## Goal
 This is the repository of my diy portafilter coffee machine IoT project.
-It's supposed to provide push notifications whether the coffee machine is up to speed - it takes quiet some time to reach the brewing temperature - and tell whether i forgot to switch it off after 2 hours.
+It's supposed to provide push notifications whether the coffee machine is up to speed - it takes quite some time to reach the brewing temperature - and tell whether i forgot to switch it off after 2 hours.
 This is also the basis for my next smarthome projects.